Can You Eat Microgreen Roots? Here's Why We Don't

 - Aromatic compounds in the leaves and stems

-- The nutrients and phytochemicals that make microgreens nutritionally dense
+- The nutrients and phytochemicals that make microgreens nutrient-rich

-Research published in the Journal of Agricultural and Food Chemistry found that some varieties of microgreens contain up to 40 times more nutrients than their mature counterparts—and these nutrients are primarily concentrated in the leaves and stems, not the roots.
+Research published in the Journal of Agricultural and Food Chemistry found that some varieties of microgreens contain up to 40 times more nutrients than their mature counterparts, and these nutrients are primarily concentrated in the leaves and stems, not the roots.
+For more on this landmark research, see the University of Maryland's "Mighty Microgreens" study summary.

 - Requires no root removal by the consumer